Quality Inspection Checklists: How to Create Them

 When you sell consumer products in the US or European market, working with manufacturers in low-cost countries can be fear-inducing.
 The possibility that you might randomly receive a shipment of substandard or unsafe products is like an ever-present shadow looming overhead.

 It often makes sense to put your own quality control measures into place, which leads many importers to conduct product inspections at the factory.
-Whether someone on your team conducts these inspections or you hire a third-party QC company (like Insight) to help you, it is essential to have an effective quality control inspection checklist.
+Whether someone on your team conducts these inspections or you hire a third-party QC company (like Insight Quality) to help you, it is essential to have an effective quality control inspection checklist.

-What is a Quality Control Checklist?
+What is a Quality Inspection Checklist?

 An inspection checklist serves as a guide for the person inspecting your products during a product quality inspection.
 Whether you go to the factory yourself to check the quality of your products or hire a third-party QC company to do so, the checklist tells the inspector what to look for.